 I have been making and playing Shakuhachi since 1984.
 I began playing the side-blown flute in the 70's after watching the TV series Kung Fu with David Carradine, but after hearing the grace and power of 'A Distant Cry of Deer' by Masayuki Koga, I knew the Shakuhachi was the instrument for me.|

 Before Shakuhachi John Coltrane was my teacher, inspiration and in some respects he was my savior.
-Whenever the dark clouds of depression or loneliness would loom over me, I would play Coltrane; John showed me that there is a divine force that can come through a man and his music.
+Whenever the dark clouds of depression or loneliness would loom over me, I would play Coltrane; John showed me that there is a divine force that can come through music.

 In 1988 while in Berkeley I found an American teacher who had studied in Japan by the name of Robin Hartshorne...Robin taught me several traditional 'honkyoku', the original pieces for Shakuhachi and a couple of Japanese folk songs.